Max Stenbeck Venture Equity Program

 In addition, ventures are evaluated based on the following criteria:

-• Scalability of venture: For highly scalable, differentiated, for-profit ventures.
+• Scalability of Venture: For highly scalable, differentiated, for-profit ventures.
 The program is NOT open to those working on lifestyle ventures, such as agencies, consulting practices, brick and mortar retail, real estate, etc.

-• Sector of venture: The program is for ventures across varied sectors including software, hardware, biotech, social ventures (for profit/scalable), consumer products and more.
+• Sector of Venture: The program is for ventures across varied sectors including software, hardware, biotech, social ventures (for profit/scalable), consumer products and more.

 All ventures meeting these criteria are eligible to apply to the program.
 Those ventures run by women, non-binary, Black, LatinX and LGBTQ+ founders are encouraged to apply.